Geodesic ball packings generated by rotations and monotonicity behavior of their densities in $\mathbf{H}^2\!\times\!\mathbf{R}$ space: Optimal ball packings under ``rotations generated" space groups

 Again, by applying analogous method (see Fig.~3~(c)). \\ We know the optimal radius $\rho^{opt}=\cosh^{-1}\left( \frac{-\langle \bold{a}, \bold{c} \rangle}{\sqrt{\langle \bold{a}, \bold{a} \rangle \langle \bold{c}, \bold{c} \rangle}} \right)$, and $C$ is surrounded by $p_2$-regular prisms whose volume is given by $\mathrm{vol}(\mathcal{D}(K=C))=2 \cdot \rho^{opt} \cdot 2 \cdot p_2 \cdot \mathrm{area}(ABC)=4 \cdot p_2 \cdot \rho^{opt} \cdot \left(\frac{\pi}{2}-\frac{\pi}{p_1}-\frac{\pi}{p_2}\right)$.\\ Hence for every $(p_0,p_1,p_2)$ we have 3 different cases.
 We need to determine the optimum among these cases.
 The following table is the example $(2,8,3)$.

-We do not discuss the monotonic properties of densities separately here, but it can be done similarly to Lemma 4.2.
-Finally, we obtain the following \begin{Theorem} The optimal packing density configuration of geodesic ball packings generated by rotations in multiply transitive cases is realized with parameters $(2,9,3)$, where the optimal ball centred at vertex $B$ and the optimal density is $\delta^{opt}=0.607267\dots$. \end{Theorem} \begin{Remark} \begin{enumerate} \item The density of the densest multiply transitive ball packings and its configuration is the same as the density and the structure of the known densest ball packing belonging to the generalized Coxeter groups $(3, 3, 3, 3, 3, 3, 3, 3, 3)$ in $\HXR$ space (see \cite{Sz12-5}). \item If we choose a kernel point $K$, which coincides with $B$, and take the parameters $(2,p_1 \rightarrow \infty,3)$ then the corresponding Dirichlet-Voronoi cell is a prism centred at $B$ lying at infinity and the ``ball" will be a horospherical cylinder.
+We do not discuss the monotonic properties of densities separately here, but it can be done similarly to Theorem \ref{Thm:4.2} Finally, we obtain the following \begin{Theorem} The optimal packing density configuration of geodesic ball packings generated by rotations in multiply transitive cases is realized with parameters $(2,9,3)$, where the optimal ball centred at vertex $B$ and the optimal density is $\delta^{opt}=0.607267\dots$. \end{Theorem}

+\begin{Remark} \begin{enumerate} \item The density of the densest multiply transitive ball packings and its configuration is the same as the density and the structure of the known densest ball packing belonging to the generalized Coxeter groups $(3, 3, 3, 3, 3, 3, 3, 3, 3)$ in $\HXR$ space (see \cite{Sz12-5}). \item If we choose a kernel point $K$, which coincides with $B$, and take the parameters $(2,p_1 \rightarrow \infty,3)$ then the corresponding Dirichlet-Voronoi cell is a prism centred at $B$ lying at infinity and the ``ball" will be a horospherical cylinder.
 Their packing density is $3/\pi\approx 0.945$ which is equal to the density to the densest circle packing in the hyperbolic plane.
 However, this case cannot be classified as one of the studied ball packings, because it is not a continuous extension of the cases of ball packings.
-This case belongs to the topic of cylinder packings, which were also examined in the paper \cite{Sz24} in both the $\HXR$ and $\SLR$S spaces. \end{enumerate} \end{Remark} In this paper, we mentioned only some natural problems related to $\HXR$ space, but we hope that from these the reader can appreciate that our projective method is suitable to study and solve similar problems that represent a huge class of open mathematical problems (see e.g. \cite{MSz}, \cite{MSz18}, \cite{MSzV17}, \cite{stachel}, \cite{N17}, \cite{Sz14}, \cite{M-Sz}, \cite{MSzV}, \cite{MSz14}, \cite{Sz13-2}, \cite{Sz22}, \cite{Sz21}).
+This case belongs to the topic of cylinder packings, which were also examined in the paper \cite{Sz24} in both the $\HXR$ and $\SLR$ spaces. \end{enumerate} \end{Remark} In this paper, we mentioned only some natural problems related to $\HXR$ space, but we hope that from these the reader can appreciate that our projective method is suitable to study and solve similar problems that represent a huge class of open mathematical problems (see e.g. \cite{MSz}, \cite{MSz18}, \cite{MSzV17}, \cite{stachel}, \cite{N17}, \cite{Sz14}, \cite{M-Sz}, \cite{MSzV}, \cite{MSz14}, \cite{Sz13-2}, \cite{Sz22}, \cite{Sz21}).
 Detailed studies are the objective of ongoing research.